Rust at scale: packages, crates, and modules

 }

-This little trick saves us a lot of compilation time: Now we do not need to recompile the interfaces package and its numerous dependencies every time we add a new field to the replicated state.
+Now, we don’t need to recompile the interfaces package and its numerous dependencies every time we add a new field to the replicated state.

 Prefer runtime polymorphism.

-One of the big questions that the team had when we were designing the component architecture is how to connect components.
-Should we pass instances of components around as Arc<dyn StateManager> (runtime polymorphism) or rather as generic arguments (compile-time polymorphism)?
+One of the design choices we had was how to connect software components.
+Should we pass instances of components as Arc<dyn Interface> (runtime polymorphism) or as generic type arguments (compile-time polymorphism)?

 Composing components using runtime polymorphism.